Marathon-fan/AFoodDeliveryApplication/README.md

 ![restaurant order and payment](https://cloud.githubusercontent.com/assets/17025949/25528059/1b4042ac-2c5f-11e7-9db6-3ee56c450916.jpg)

-## 5 Microservices calling each other
+## 5 Microservices calling each other(only critical calls are listed here)
 * microservices1(Customer Order) calling other microservices

 1. Once an order is created, microservices1 will call microservices2(Payment) to finish the corresponding payment

 * microservices2(Payment) calling other microservices

-1. Once a payment is successful, microservices2 will call microservices3(Delivery) to prepare food and deliver it
+1. Once a payment is successful, microservices2 will call microservices3(Delivery) to prepare food and deliver it.
+Also, microservices2 will call microservices3(Delivery) to generate an estimated delivery time so that the customer knows how long possibly will be needed for the delivery process.
 2. Once a payment is failed, microservices2 will call microservices1(Customer Order) to to handle payment error case.
-Here to make it simple, we change original OrderId's state to CANCELLED.(In reality, we may relaunch a payment logic)
+Here to make it simple, we change original OrderId's state to CANCELLED.(In practice, we may relaunch a payment logic)

+* microservices3(Delivery) calling other microservices
+1. Once a delivery process is finished, microservices3(Delivery) will call microservices1(Customer Order) to update the original order's state to delivered.